RaduVintan/sdn/Readme.md

 ```
 where **/** is used to point out the different options of this command (*slf* for the SLF variant and *rlf* for the RLF variant).

-To apply the (inefficient) LP from Subsection 3.3.1 to solve an instance of the SLF Problem, you can use:
+To apply the (inefficient) LP from Section 3.3.1 to solve an instance of the SLF Problem, you can use:
 ```sh
 ./sdn solveLPinefficient
 ```

-To apply the improved (and recommended) LP Algorithms (in Thesis: Subsection 3.3.2 for SLF and Subsection 4.2.1 for RLF), use:
+To apply the improved (and recommended) LP Algorithms (in Thesis: Section 3.3.2 for SLF and Section 4.2.1 for RLF), use:
 ```sh
 ./sdn solveLP fractional/integral slf/rlf
 ```